aerisweather/mapsgl-ios-webview/README.md

 Note that you will need to update the code in these example apps to provide your AerisWeather account keys in order for MapsGL functionality to work.
 You'll see lines like `MapsGLAccount(id: "CLIENT_ID", secret: "CLIENT_SECRET")` that you will need to update with your account access keys.

+The example apps are also set up to use Mapbox for the base map in `mapview.html`.
+If you wish to use Mapbox, you'll need to update `mapview.html` with your Mapbox access token.
+Otherwise, you can use a different mapping library as described in the "Customization" section below.

 ## Customization

 If you're looking for even more customization options beyond what's supported by this MapsGLWebView package, you can clone this repo and update the included `mapview.html` file with additional configurations and options supported by our core [MapsGL Javascript SDK](https://www.aerisweather.com/docs/mapsgl/).